-Check Your Credit History – Besides employment and income, credit history is the most important factor that lenders consider, so you should know your credit score before applying.
-Paying your bills on time and keeping your debt-to-income ratio low will show lenders that you are financially responsible.
+Check Your Credit Report – Besides employment and income, having a good credit history is the most important factor that lenders consider, so you should know your credit score before applying.
+Paying your credit card bills and other monthly payments on time and keeping your debt-to-income ratio low will show lenders that you are financially responsible.

-Wait to Apply – Probationary periods upon starting a new job are typically 3-6 months, and if your need for a loan is not urgent, it can be helpful to wait that period and apply once you’ve held your job for a more substantial amount of time.
+Wait to Apply – Probationary periods upon starting a new job are typically 3 to 6 months, and if your need for a loan is not urgent, it can be helpful to wait that period and apply once you’ve held your job for a more substantial amount of time.

-Apply for a Lower Amount – Requesting a smaller loan is a simple way to improve your chances of being accepted.
-Since a stable income and employment reduces this risk, if you stay at your position for a long time and have a good income, you can apply for a larger loan.
+Apply for a Lower Amount – Requesting a smaller loan is a simple way to improve your chances of being accepted as the lender will see you as being more likely to succeed in repayment.
+Since stable income and employment reduce this risk, if you stay at your position for a long time and have a good income, you can apply for a larger loan.

 Let Your Employer Know – Lenders sometimes verify the employment information in your application by contacting your employer.
 By letting your employer know that you are applying for a loan, you can ensure that they are prepared to interface with the lender if they are contacted.

-Contact the Lender Directly – If you have any questions about the conditions and requirements of a specific lender, contacting them directly can be helpful.
+Contact the Lender Directly – If you have any questions about the application process or eligibility requirements of a specific lender, contacting them directly can be helpful.
 By speaking with a lender you can get a thorough understanding of their criteria, and you can make sure to take the proper steps to be accepted.